usunyu/usunyu.github.io/note/_posts/2018-12-01-install-aws-gui-ubuntu.markdown

 ---
 layout: post
-title: How to install graphical Desktop in ec2 instance ubuntu16.04 (Linux) and access from mac
+title: How to install ubuntu16.04 gui on AWS and access from Mac
 ---

 ##### Create new user with password login